jss367/jss367.github.io/_drafts/2020-01-15-What-Are-all-These-AP-Values.md

 ## Multiclass classification

 Many datasets have lots of objects.
-[COCO](link), for example, has 80.
+[COCO](http://cocodataset.org/#home), for example, has 80.

 To compare performance over all object categories, the mean AP (mAP) averaged over all object categories is usually used.
 AP is area under curve for a single class.
 When multiclass, it’s combined into mAP mAP is between 0 and 100, with higher numbers better

+AP is defined as the average detection precision under different recalls, and is usually evaluated in a category specific manner